Boiler Installation Gulfport

 What safety precautions should I take with a new boiler?

-• Carbon Monoxide Detectors: Place CO detectors in strategic locations and test them regularly. .
-Carbon monoxide (CO) is a deadly, invisible gas.
+• Carbon Monoxide Detectors: Place CO detectors in strategic locations and ensure they're functioning correctly.
+Carbon monoxide (CO) is an odorless, colorless gas that can be produced by a malfunctioning boiler. .
 Detectors will provide an early warning if there's a CO leak.

 • Check for Leaks: Periodically check for leaks or drips around your boiler and piping.
 If you find any, contact a qualified heating engineer for repairs..